Destinations¶

 kete.routes.events.destination.exchange=keycloak-${kindLowerCase}

-# → keycloak-event, keycloak-admin-event
+# → keycloak-event, keycloak-admin_event

 Route to different HTTP endpoints by realm: